mattermost/docs/source/help/getting-started/searching.md

 PostgreSQL:
 - Email addresses do not return results.
 - Hashtags or recent mentions of usernames containing a dash do not return search results.
-- Terms containing a dash returns incorrect results.
+- Dashes are ignored in search and return incorrect results.

 MySQL
 - Hashtags or recent mentions of usernames containing a dot do not return search results.